 Diseases like cholera and dengue fever are rife.
-Just last month, 500 cases of cholera were reported in just 24 hours at an ICRC-supported hospital in the nation’s capital, Sana’a.
+In April 2020, 500 cases of cholera were reported in just 24 hours at an ICRC-supported hospital in the nation’s capital, Sana’a.

 IF YEMEN WERE 100 PEOPLE, 80 PEOPLE WOULD BE ENTIRELY RELIANT ON HUMANITARIAN SUPPORT TO SURVIVE.

 “Yemenis cope with so much hardship every day,” said Franz Rauchenstein, head of the International Committee of the Red Cross delegation in the capital.
 “Ongoing fighting in parts of the country causes daily despair, seasonal infectious diseases claim thousands of lives each year and high inflation is affecting the price of food, medicine, and other basic goods.
 COVID-19 is one more worry for people who are already so vulnerable.”